How to Find Wholesalers

 Business to business or industry-only trade shows focus on manufacturer's latest offerings and can be meccas of new suppliers for small businesses.
-The ABA Beauty Show in Montreal, for example, gives manufacturers the chance to show their "innovative products, services and new techniques linked to the beauty industry".
+The ABA Beauty Show in Montreal, for instance, gives manufacturers the chance to show their "innovative products, services and new techniques linked to the beauty industry".

-Websites that list tradeshows (searchable by industry and/or by country):
+Websites that list trade shows (searchable by industry and/or by country):

-Find Wholesalers Through Local Resources
+How to Find Wholesalers Through Local Resources

 Check your local sources.

 If you live in a city, there's a chance that there are some local manufacturers of the product you're looking for.
 Searching for "manufacturer (the products) (your city)" online or checking the yellow pages can't hurt.